Please Stand By

 Please Stand By is a 2017 American comedy-drama film directed by Ben Lewin and based on the 2008 short play of the same name by Michael Golamco, who also wrote the screenplay.
 The film stars Dakota Fanning, Toni Collette, Alice Eve, River Alexander and Patton Oswalt, and was distributed by Magnolia Pictures.

-Fanning portrays an autistic woman, determined to participate in a script-writing contest, who goes on a journey to deliver her Star Trek script in person before the deadline.
 After playing at various film festivals, the film was simultaneously released theatrically and on-demand on January 26, 2018.

 Plot

-Wendy, an autistic young woman who has a fixation on Star Trek, lives a routine life in a San Francisco group home where she is monitored by the house manager, Scottie.
+Wendy is an autistic young woman with a special interest in Star Trek.
+She lives a routine life in a San Francisco group home where she is monitored by the house manager, Scottie.
 She spends her time writing a 427-page Star Trek script to enter in Paramount Pictures' screenwriting contest for the $100,000 prize.

 Wendy is visited by her sister Audrey, who shows her pictures of her infant daughter, Ruby, and reveals that she is selling their childhood home.
 Wendy asks her to take her home, arguing that she will be able to buy back the house and help care for Ruby once she wins the screenwriting contest.
 Audrey refuses, informing Wendy she is not capable of caring for a baby.
 Wendy has a meltdown and Audrey leaves the group home weeping.

 After Wendy misses the mail-in date to send her script to Paramount Pictures, she decides to deliver the script herself.
 She leaves the group home early the next morning and is followed by the group home's small dog, Pete.
 They board a bus to Los Angeles, but are left by the side of the road as Pete urinates on the bus.

 Wendy then wanders into a shanty town, where she is robbed of most of her money.
 She then wanders to a nearby shop and is nearly swindled out of the last of her money by an employee.
 Luckily, elderly woman Rose intervenes to stop them from exploiting Wendy.
 She sympathizes with her as her grandson is also autistic, and lets Wendy accompany her on the senior citizens' bus.
 However, the driver falls asleep at the wheel, crashing the bus.

 Following the bus crash, Wendy wakes up in a hospital in Bakersfield.
 Still determined to deliver her script as planned, she leaves Pete at the hospital and escapes.
 During her escape, Wendy loses part of her script by chance.
 She gathers used paper and begins rewriting it.